supermengman/monkeybackendrepo/README.md

 Participate in the code review process by addressing any feedback or suggestions.

+You can follow a basic guide for training and testing a machine learning model similar to that in this project with this guide: https://aaravarora01.github.io/AaravArora-APCSA-Fastpages/jupyter/2023/05/15/apscoresml.html

 ## License

 This project is licensed under the MIT LICENSE